libbymadren/bracketeer/FinalProject/README.md

 **15 pages / 15 pages = 100%**

+**Offline Functionality:** If a user has visited a page before going offline, these pages are still viewable when in offline mode.
+Otherwise, the user will view the Offline page, which gives a message stating that they are offline.
+This functionality is only available when the user is logged in, and does not apply to the Register, Login, and Home pages.

 ## API Routes
 All API routes from the previous milestone were updated to connect to the database instead of using mock data.